 This year the plan is to open a small café at the top of the mountain by the community pool, considered by everyone to be the finest view anywhere in Costa Rica.
 It will absolutely take your breath away.
 My sister office in Tamarindo RE/MAX Ocean Surf is still kicking ass as well, and they are the agents for most of the larger developments there also.
 If you are a surfer, let me know, and I will have someone get in touch with you down there, and we can set up a time to give you the deluxe tour.

-Many of my competitors closed their businesses and joined one of my offices, giving us the largest and most experienced real estate team in Costa Rica.
+Many of my competitors closed their businesses and joined one of my offices, giving us the largest and most experienced Guanacaste real estate team.
 I am proud to have them on board, as they are some of the best in the industry.

 So you can see I am quite busy.
 My personal life is pretty hectic as well, having 7 dogs that seem to need constant attention, love, food, baths, medical care and long runs on the beach or the golf course.
 Plus at least once a month, one of them gets “skunked” so it always seems to be an ongoing adventure.
 The “treat” bill every month could close a small bank.
 On top of it all I am a professional drinker, so I must continue to find time to hit the bars and watch the sunsets on the beach or the sporting events on satellite TV.